 I’ve had all sorts of symptoms that I’ve never been able explain for about 9 years now.
-It’s so frustrating to have your thyroid checked yearly, only to get a normal result – but still know there is something wrong with your body.
-Doctors begin to think you’re making up!
-After my doctor ordered me to get the parathyroid blood test, I Googled “parathyroid adenoma” symptoms – I have almost all of them.
+It’s so frustrating to have your thyroid checked yearly, only to get a normal result – but you still know there is something wrong with your body.
+Doctors begin to think you’re making it all up!
+After my doctor ordered me to get the parathyroid blood test, I Googled “parathyroid adenoma” symptoms – I have just about all of them.
 It also went on to say that there is a quick procedure to remove the tumor (less than 20 mins!), with a small incision on your neck and a quick recovery, as opposed to the old school surgery with an 8″ incision! (yikes!!)
 They say that once the troublemaker tumor is removed, you are cured.
-You are basically supposed to feel normal again within hours, days or months (depending on how long you’ve been sick).
+You are basically supposed to feel normal again within hours, days or months (depending on how sick you were and for how long).
 I cannot contain my excitement!!
-I don’t even remember what normal feels like!!
-I’m basically praying I have this tumor, so that I can get it taken out and feel normal! haha!
+I don’t even remember what “normal” feels like!!
+I’m basically praying I have this tumor, so that I can get it taken out. 😉

 I got the results of my PTH tests back and my level is 110 pg/mL.
 Normal levels are between 15 and 65 pg/mL.
 So, it looks like I have the tumor.
-I scheduled an appointment with an endocrinologist at Northwestern here in Chicago.
+I scheduled an appointment with an endocrinologist.
 I am assuming he will diagnose me with hyperparathyroid adenoma, and when he does, I am scheduling the surgery ASAP.
 I am aching (no pun intended) to feel better!

 Back in 1996, when I was in high school, I was diagnosed with an auto-immune disease, called Grave’s Disease (a/k/a hyperactive thyroid) and was told I also had toxic multinodular goiters on my thyroid.
 The goiter was benign, thank God, but the symptoms of the disease were rough on me as an already self-conscious teenager.